-Subgroup Median Growth: Education One measures the success of the school's implementation of its educational model by analyzing the amount of academic progress subgroups make in a given year compared to other students with similar histories of academic proficiency.
-The school receives annual ratings for growth in English/Language Arts and Math utilizing data from the state summative assessment.
-The rubric for this measure is as follows:
+Passing Status Growth: Education One measures the success of the school's implementation of its educational model by analyzing the percentage of students whose growth supports the maintenance of or obtaining proficiency.
+The school receives separate annual ratings for students based on previous proficiency status of 'Pass/Pass +' or 'Did Not Pass' for English/Language Arts and Math.
+The rubrics for this measure is as follows: